1096(1st of Sivan): The Crusaders massacred the Jews of Neuss, Germany

 1987(27th of Iyar, 5747): Seventy-three year old psychiatrist, entrepreneur and philanthropist Arthur Sackler passed away.
 (As reported by Grace Glueck)

 1987: Amnon Rubinstein completed his service as Communications Minister.

 1990: After three years, Fox network broadcast the last episode of “The Tracey Ullman Show” whose creators included James L. Brooks, Jerry Belson and Heide Perlman.

-1991: In an article entitled “Fund Guides Jobless Soviet Immigrants,” Kathleen Teltsch describes the challenges facing the Baron de Hirsch Fund in helping the latest wave of Jewish immigrants from Russia “make new lives in America.”
+1991: “Fund Guides Jobless Soviet Immigrants,” published today Kathleen Teltsch describes the challenges facing the Baron de Hirsch Fund in helping the latest wave of Jewish immigrants from Russia “make new lives in America.”
 “The fund was created in 1891 by Baron Maurice De Hirsch, a prosperous German Jewish financier who wanted to help Jewish families fleeing Czarist Russia make a fresh start by becoming farmers.
 Thousands came to the United States at the turn of the century and became poultry farmers, mainly in southern New Jersey.”
 This latest influx of refugees from the Soviet Union will be looking for help in fitting into the urban environment including jobs in the health care and construction industries.

 1996(8th of Sivan, 5756): Resistance fighter and politician Halka Grossman passed away at the age of 76.